mesosphere/kudo-cassandra-operator/docs/backup.md

 Namespace and instance name can differ, but the namespace and instance name from the backed up cluster is important.

-Additonal to the backup parameters used in the installation for the first cluster, these new parameters are used:
+Additional to the backup parameters used in the installation for the first cluster, these new parameters are used:
 - RESTORE_FLAG: If true, an initContainer is created that restores a backup before the cluster is started
 - RESTORE_OLD_NAMESPACE: The Namespace of the cluster that was backed up
 - RESTORE_OLD_NAME: The instance name of the cluster that was backed up.
 Both parameters need to be set so the operator can identify the correct data to restore